-As a companion to our previous post, we present some of the publications our Library faculty and academic professionals contributed this past fall.
-Themes include accessibility, open discovery environments, and the ACRL frameworks in the digital environment.
+As a companion to our previous post, we present some of the publications our Library faculty and academic professionals have published this past spring.
+Topics include management in the library workplace, data curation, and digital humanities pedagogy.
 Peruse the selected bibliography we have provided below to learn more about these topics.

-This past fall, our Library faculty and academic professionals travelled across the country and the world to present on a wide variety of topics.
+This past spring, our Library faculty and academic professionals traveled across the country to present on a wide variety of topics.
 As always, we congratulate our researchers on their important contributions to the U of I and to Library and Information Science and other disciplines.
 A selected bibliography of these presentations is provided below.